pulkitcode/react-select-good/README.md

 - Features a download feature to download their entire course plan.
 - A project to make the subject selection process for Unimelb students better.

-This is the first version of this web application and better versions including the above features would be out soon.

 # Development Team - Leads